rust-lang/blog.rust-lang.org/posts/inside-rust/2022-07-29-compiler-team-2022-midyear-report.md

 **Details:** At the start of the year, we opened [PR #92268](https://github.com/rust-lang/rust/pull/92268), *Initial Implementation of Transmutability Trait*, which aimed to provide the basic functionality of a trait implemented for any two types transmutable into each other (as defined by [MCP #411](https://github.com/rust-lang/compiler-team/issues/411)).
 This PR required additional testing and polish before it would be ready to merge, but progress unfortunately stalled in the spring.

-With the mentoring provided by [@oli-obk](https://github.com/oli-obk) and an influx of interest and help from [@m1el](https://github.com/m1el), progress resumed this summer; notably:
+With the mentoring provided by @oli-obk and an influx of interest and help from @m1el, progress resumed this summer; notably:
 - A significant effort in testing revealed flaws in the initial implementation approach.
 Fortunately, we quickly [discovered](https://rust-lang.zulipchat.com/#narrow/stream/216762-project-safe-transmute/topic/Implementation/near/288584316) and implemented an alternative (and arguably simpler) implementation strategy!
 - The `rustc_transmute` crate now only *optionally* depends on other `rustc_*` dependencies, allowing contributors to edit, build, and test the core implementation using the familiar `cargo` commands, rather than building the entire compiler.

 [PR #92268](https://github.com/rust-lang/rust/pull/92268) is now undergoing the final polish required for it to be merged, and [near-future units of follow-up work](https://rust-lang.zulipchat.com/#narrow/stream/216762-project-safe-transmute/topic/Implementation/near/290258987) have been identified.

-**Regarding new contributors:** An influx of interest and help from [@m1el](https://github.com/m1el) ([Igor null](https://rust-lang.zulipchat.com/#narrow/stream/216762-project-safe-transmute/sender/498326-user498326) on Zulip) jolted Project Safe Transmute out of its doldrums.
-Additionally, [@joshlf](https://github.com/joshlf), an early collaborator on Project Safe Transmute, anticipates he will soon be able to rejoin the implementation effort.
+**Regarding new contributors:** An influx of interest and help from @m1el jolted Project Safe Transmute out of its doldrums.
+Additionally, @joshlf, an early collaborator on Project Safe Transmute, anticipates he will soon be able to rejoin the implementation effort.

 **Regarding prioritization and focus:** Personal and professional obligations sapped the capacity of collaborators to contribute.
 These obligations have been resolved, and progress is being made once again.